sholajegede/pricewatcher/README.md

 EMAIL_PASS=
 ```

 Replace the placeholder values with your actual credentials.
-You can obtain these credentials by signing up on these specific websites from [BrightData](https://brightdata.com/), [MongoDB](https://www.mongodb.com/), and [Node Mailer](https://nodemailer.com/)
+You can obtain these credentials by signing up on these specific websites from [BrightData](https://brightdata.com/), [MongoDB](https://www.mongodb.com/), and [Resend](https://resend.com/)

 **Running the Project**